parisrb/httpcron/README.md

 # API

 - § indicates a method that requires admin rights
-- # indicates a value that can be configured in the /config.rb file
+- # indicates a value that can be configured in HTTPCron::Config

 The API use json data and require the digest authentication method, most http query tool should support it natively, example with curl: